skit-ai/job-descriptions/engineering/voip-engineer.md

 - Diagnose, troubleshoot, resolve quality issues related to VoIP and telephony platforms and applications.
 - Deploy and maintain complex voice infrastructure components.
-- Collaborate with the team on design and architecture of telephony services and optimizing quality.
+- Collaborate with the team to contribute on design and architecture of telephony infrastructure, services and optimizing quality.

 ## Requirements